-In identifying lands for agricultural land preservation efforts, the County prioritizes targeting contiguous farmland or areas where land has already been set aside for ag or conservation purposes.
-These priorities are built into priority ranking formulas and eligibility requirements associated with various federal, state and local land preservation programs that the County participates in.
+The County participates in various Federal, State and local land preservation programs where these priorities are built into priority ranking formulas and eligibility requirements.
 As a result of the County's efforts, significant farmland and open space has been set aside for future generations.
-Descriptions of these programs and efforts are offered below.
+Descriptions of these programs and efforts are offered below: